Thomas Frowyk: Marriages and issue

-a daughter, Frideswide, aged 8 on 2 February 1505/06, who was the first wife of Sir Thomas Cheyney, Lord Warden of the Cinque Ports.
+a daughter, Frideswide, aged 8 on 2 February 1506, who was the first wife of Sir Thomas Cheyne, Lord Warden of the Cinque Ports.

-After Frowyk's death, his widow married Thomas Jakes (d.1516), Clerk of the Warrants of the Inner Temple, and one of Frowyk's executors.
-Frowyk's niece Elizabeth, daughter of his brother Sir Henry, married Sir John Spelman, Justice of the King's Bench.
+After his death, his widow married Thomas Jakes (died 1516), one of his executors who was a Clerk of the Warrants of the Inner Temple.
+His niece Elizabeth, daughter of his brother Sir Henry, married Sir John Spelman, a Justice of the King's Bench.